Some properties are exempt from council tax, which means there is no charge to pay.

 - Self-contained annexes that are part of another home, and are occupied by dependent relatives that are over 65, or disabled, or severely mentally impaired.

-If you want to claim an exemption for any of the above reasons please contact us using the contact details at the bottom of this page.
+If you want to claim an exemption for any of the above reasons, please email the council tax team at email@example.com.
 We may ask you to fill in an application form and provide proof, and we may need to inspect your home.

-If you wish to advise us that you have been made bankrupt, please email us.
+If you wish to advise us that you have been made bankrupt, please email firstname.lastname@example.org.

 If you have an exemption, which will be shown on your bill, you must tell us within 21 days of any change in your circumstances that may affect it.